LukeShortCloud/rootpages/src/programming/python.rst

 ^^^^^^^^^^^^

 .. csv-table::
-   :header: Method, Description, Example
+   :header: Method, Description
-   :widths: 20, 20, 20
+   :widths: 20, 20

-   "quote(<STRING>)", "Replace special characters with escaped versions that are parsable by HTML.", ""
+   "quote(<STRING>)", "Replace special characters with escaped versions that are parsable by HTML."

 urllib.request
 ^^^^^^^^^^^^^^

 .. csv-table::
-   :header: Method, Description, Example
+   :header: Method, Description
-   :widths: 20, 20, 20
+   :widths: 20, 20

-   "urlretrieve(<URL>, <FILE>)", "Download a file from an URL.", "" "Request(url=<URL>, data=PARAMETERS, method=<HTTP_METHOD>)", "Create a Request object to define settings for a HTTP request.", ""
+   "urlretrieve(<URL>, <FILE>)", "Download a file from an URL."
+   "Request(url=<URL>, data=PARAMETERS, method=<HTTP_METHOD>)", "Create a Request object to define settings for a HTTP request."
-   "urlopen(<urllib.request.Request object>)", "Establish a HTTP request connection to the remote server.", "" "read().decode()", "Return the resulting text from the request.", ""
+   "urlopen(<urllib.request.Request object>)", "Establish a HTTP request connection to the remote server."
+   "read().decode()", "Return the resulting text from the request."

 [22]